fledge-iot/fledge/docs/building_fledge/06_testing.rst

 - **processName** is the name of the task to be executed.
 - **enabled** indicates whether the schedule is currently enabled or disabled.

 Now let's identify the plugin used to send data to the PI Connector Relay OMF.
-This is currently identified by the key *SEND_PR_1* (yes, we know it is not intuitive, we will make it better in future releases):

 .. code-block:: console